 In disclosing the metrics and targets used to assess and manage relevant collateralized risks and opportunities where such information is material, insurers should, at a minimum, address the following:

 Describe how the insurer uses catastrophe modeling to manage the climate-related risks to your business.

-Specify for which climate-related risks the insurer uses catastrophe models to assess, if any.
+Pleasespecify for which climate-related risks the insurer uses catastrophe models to assess, if any.

 Disclose the metrics used by the insurer to assess climate-related risks and opportunities in line with its strategy and risk management process.